|Preview of Stamps Catalogue: VOLUME 1|

 For the specialist: Three different printings were made, the first one in 1853 by Perkins, Bacon & Co, the second one locally poorly printed (wood-block print) in 1861.
 Finally the third printing was done by De la Rue & Co in 1863, it can be distinguished by the slightly different colours and slightly sharper impression.
 The first and third printings have watermark 'anchor' (a 1 p red with watermark 'CC' was prepared, but not issued).
 The second printing has no watermark.

 Front and backside of a 6 p stamp with 'anchor' watermark.

 Examples of the second wood-block printing:

 This 'woodblock' print became necessary, because a shipment of stamps from Great Britain was late.
 The woodblock stamps are quite rare.
-There exist errors of these stamps in the wrong colours: 1 p blue and 4 p red, example:
+There exist errors of these stamps in the wrong colours: 1 p blue and 4 p red, (one cliche of each stamp ended up in the wrong plate) example:

 (Misprint, 4 p red, genuine, reduced size)

 The woodblock print has been reprinted in darker colours with watermark 'CC Crown' in march 1883 (on wove paper).
 Even postally used reprints seem to exist.
 The errors were not reprinted.
 Some other private reprints were made in 1940 on thick paper in again very dark colours.
 According to http://en.wikipedia.org/wiki/Adrian_Albert_Jurgens, Adrian Albert Jurgens was responsable for this latest (illegal) reprint.
 An article in the South African Philatelist of 1941 should have more details.
 An image of such 1940 reprints can be found at http://www.stampdomain.com/country/southafrica/display.htm.